 Add a creative for your assets: Click Add creative, enter a name in the name field, and choose the creative type.
 Then click Edit assignments to add assets to that creative.

-Backup image: Click the row labeled Backup image asset and select a backup image.
+Backup image: Click the row labeled "Optional: Select a backup image" and select a backup image.